Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTERPRETABILITY AND ROBUSTNESS

-Thus, for a given training dataset, there are basically four hyperparameters that require tuning: three are usual in learning (minibatch size, learning rate and number of neurons per hidden layer, i.e. number of learning parameters of the model) and only one is specific to NHF (minimum number of Leapfrog steps), whose tuning is especially less sensitive when using the fixed-kinetic variant.
+Thus, there are four hyperparameters that require tuning: three are usual in learning (minibatch size, learning rate and number of neurons per hidden layer, i.e. number of learning parameters of the model) and only one is specific to NHF: the number of Leapfrog steps, whose tuning is less sensitive when using FK-NHF.
+Furthermore, compared to diffusion models \citep{diffusionNetworks}, the required amount of steps is quite low.